Alpes-de-Haute-Provence: Visitors Guide

 Salagon Remarkable Gardens and Priory in Mane

-Close to Forcalquier, the artistic centre of the Alpes de Haute Provence is a truly remarkable historic site in the village of Mane: the Salagon priory and its gardens with over 1,700 plants.
-The day we visited was a blinding, hot July day when not as much as an ant wanted to venture out in the heat.
+Close to Forcalquier, the artistic centre of the Alpes de Haute-Provence is a genuinely remarkable historic site in the village of Mane: the Salagon priory and its gardens with over 1,700 plants.
+The day we visited was a blinding, hot July day when not even an ant wanted to venture out in the heat.
 However, walking through a place inhabited since Roman times was irresistible.